Ngor lineage: The Sakya Tradition of Tibetan Buddhism

 The Sakya tradition is one of the four major religious traditions that existed in Tibet.
 It rose to play a significant role in the development and spread of the new Tantras that came to Tibet in the 11th century.
 The origins of the Sakya tradition are closely connected with the ancestral lineage of the Khön family.
 The lineage of the Khon family can be traced back for thousands of years.
 The ancestors of the family were heavenly beings who descended directly from the heavenly realms.

-In year 1073, a member of the Khon family and renowned master called Khon Konchok Gyalpo established the Sakya School, one of the four schools of Tibetan Buddhism.
-Since that time successive generations of the Khon family have continued in an unbroken lineage.
-Many famous and great masters have appeared in this illustrious Khon lineage, including the five great founders of the Sakyapa Order: the Great Sachen Kunga Nyingpo (1092–1158), Loppon Rinpoche Sonam Tsemo (1142–1182), Jetsun Rinpoche Dragpa Gyaltsen (1147–1216), Choje Sakya Pandita (1182–1251) and Drogon Chogyal Phagpa (1235–1280).
+In year 1073, a master and member of the Khon family called Khon Konchok Gyalpo established the Sakya School, one of the four schools of Tibetan Buddhism.
+Since then, successive generations of the Khon family have continued in an unbroken lineage.
+Many masters have appeared in this Khon lineage, including the five founders of the Sakyapa Order: the Great Sachen Kunga Nyingpo (1092–1158), Loppon Rinpoche Sonam Tsemo (1142–1182), Jetsun Rinpoche Dragpa Gyaltsen (1147–1216), Choje Sakya Pandita (1182–1251) and Drogon Chogyal Phagpa (1235–1280).

 Not unlike the other traditions of Tibetan Buddhism, a number of sub traditions gradually emerged within the main Sakya tradition.
 The lineages of teachings within the discipline instituted by Ngorchen Kunga Zangpo (1382–1457) and the successive masters of this discipline, namely Konchok Lhundrup, Thartse Namkha Palsang and Drubkhang Palden Dhondup have come to be known as the Ngor lineage.
 The Sakya School of the Khon lineage represents the main trunk of the tree, of which the Ngorpa and Tsarpa are branches.
 These are the three schools (Sa-Ngor-Tsar-gsum) in the Sakya tradition.